-I’ve always been fascinated with other peoples homes.
-Since I was knee high to a grasshopper I’ve loved looking at home decor magazines (thanks to my grandmother for always keeping them around for me), visiting homes and watching home related shows.
+I’ve always been fascinated with other people’s homes.
+Since I was a child I’ve loved looking at home decor magazines (thanks to my grandmother for always keeping them around for me), visiting homes and watching home-related shows.
 Remember “The Home Show” with the queen of craft herself Carol Duvall?
 I couldn’t have been more than 10, and it was my favorite show.

 |A static caravan park on the cliffs above Beer, Devon, England.|